The Crinkle of Integrity

 At the next OA event, one of the new OA members who had been a candidate in my clan that weekend saw me across the mess hall and quickly walked over.
 She said that she had been in Scouting just a few years.
 She had been disappointed that the leaders of events always had better accommodations than those undertaking the experiences in Scouting, which were supposed to be so valuable.
 When I put my “kit” together along with her and the other candidates that evening, she knew very well that an obviously senior guy like me was given ideal sleeping arrangements.
 A comfortable bed somewhere.
 That my preparing my gear like theirs was just for show.
 I would be sneaking off and returning in the morning to get them.

-Now, no one gives you a medal for sleeping on foil.
+No one gives you a medal for sleeping on foil.
 But sometimes, they give you their trust.

 If we soften the Ordeal, we rob Scouts of their own moments like hers.
+Most have never faced a challenge like the Ordeal.
+All will remember their Ordeal for the rest of their lives.
+Any ease or reduction undermines the experience.

+It turns out that integrity sounds like crinkling Mylar.
 I didn’t look noble.
 I looked ridiculous.
 And that’s what made it real.
+The Ordeal doesn’t test your strength.
+It reveals your truth.

 I oppose any change to the Ordeal that would disappoint that Scouter.